playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ## Article Overview

-_*ADD MORE FLAVOR TEXT TO START THIS FLIPPIN' SWEET ARTICLE OFF*_
+One of the core concepts to the Angular framework is the idea of templates.
 Templates allow developers to create embedded views of UI from another locations.

+These templates not only power many of Angular's baseline features, but are extremely versitile in their capabilities and serve as a powerful tool to levarage.

-These templates are able to be passed and handled much like most values in JavaScript.
-You're also able to leverage a set of APIs built into these templates to pass and manipulate data from one template to another during the render process.
-The ability to have this tool at your disposal not only makes Angular very appealing as a component framework, but is how many of it's internal processes are built.
+- Templates are able to be passed and called manually similarly to functions.
+- You can leverage  a set of APIs built into these templates to pass and manipulate data from one template to another during the render process

-While this article is far from a comprehensive list of all template related APIs, there are three primary APIs that are used within a user defined template that I want to touch on in this article:
+While this article is far from a comprehensive list of all template related APIs, I do want to walk through as much as I can to help you understand how templates work in Angular, what you're able to do with them, and loosely how they're used within Angular itself.
+Just some of the APIs we'll be going through include:

 - `ng-template`
-- `ElementRef`
 - `TemplateRef`
 - `EmbeddedViewRef`
+- `ViewContent`/`ViewChildren`
 - `ViewContainerRef`
 - `createEmbeddedView`
 - [Structural Directives](<https://angular.io/guide/structural-directives#asterisk>) (such as `*ngIf`)

-While a lot of these examples are going to be small/silly/contrived, they loosely come from patterns I've seen in huge Angular libraries.
-Some of the coolest aspects of templates are used to make APIs much much simpler to use when consuming a library and some of what we'll be covering is code that's used to provide some useful features (like `ngIf` and `ngFor`) from Angular's source itself.
+While a lot of these examples are going to be small/silly/contrived, they loosely come from patterns I've seen in very large Angular libraries.
+One of the coolest aspects of templates is the ability to make APIs of consumable codebases which read more naturally and are more feature-filled when leveraged propery.

+This article was written with the idea that the reader is at least somewhat familiar with the introductory concepts of Angular.
+If you haven't yet done so, it might be a good read to start with the fantastic [Angular getting started guide](https://angular.io/start).

+By the end of this article, you'll not only have read some of Angular's source code (as of [commit 641a4ea](https://github.com/angular/angular/commit/641a4ea763e9eb2d41e5225a1c554802668a470b)), but should have a better understanding of how to implement many of these tools and how some of the APIs you use daily work under-the-hood.

 It's going to be a long article, so please feel free to take breaks, grab a drink to enjoy while reading, pause to tinker with code, or anything in-between.
 Feedback is always welcomed and appreciated.